Manchester, Houston

 Manchester is a community in southeastern Houston, Texas, United States.

 Manchester has 6 sqmi of area.
 It is located in close proximity to the Houston Ship Channel, and many chemical plants, refineries, and sewage facilities.

 History

 Manchester began in the 1860s as a railroad switch.
 By the 1970s the area became predominantly industrial and by the 1980s the area became predominantly Hispanic.

 The State of Texas concluded that, since 2000, the area had the highest annual averages of 1,3-Butadiene of any area in Texas.
 On May 27, 2005, the State opened a pollution monitor in Manchester.

 In 2019 Mayor of Houston Sylvester Turner added Manchester to the Complete Communities program.

 Cityscape

 About 455 houses combined are in Harrisburg and Manchester.
 Area features include chemical plants, refineries, sewage facilities, car crushing facilities, and hazardous cargo areas.
 Nearby plants are owned by Goodyear, LyondellBasell, Texas Petro-Chemicals, and Valero.
+These facilities, including the Valero Houston Refinery, are located alongside the Houston Ship Channel.